4-Day Weather Forecast For Somerville - News Break

 4-Day Weather Forecast For Somerville

-Here’s the forecast for the next four days in Somerville: Wednesday, May 26: Sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms then areas of fog during night; Thursday, May 27: Slight chance showers and thunderstorms in the day; while partly cloudy then slight chance rain showers during night; Friday, May 28: Showers And Thunderstorms; Saturday, May 29: Mostly sunny in the day; while partly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Somerville: Thursday, May 27: Mostly sunny in the day; while chance showers and thunderstorms during night; Friday, May 28: Chance showers and thunderstorms then showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night; Saturday, May 29: Mostly sunny in the day; while mostly clear during night; Sunday, May 30: Sunny in the day; while mostly clear during night;mp.newsbreakapp.com